eens1/en/content/videos/can-a-man-be-worthy-of-salvation.md

 ---
-title: "Can a man be worthy of salvation?"
 date: 2024-12-19
+title: Can a man be worthy of salvation?
+video: true
 ---

 {{< youtube 3lKS3Kqyc3k >}}